-The majority of kdramas have kiss scenes in them, in fact, it’s almost a given that the leads end up kissing at least once and its something that kdramas usually hype up.
+The majority of kdramas have kiss scenes in them, in fact it’s almost a given that the leads end up kissing at least once if its a romance drama, it’s also something that Kdramas usually hype up.

 However, there happens to be some kdramas that don’t feature kiss scenes.
-Ranging from horror to realistic, these kdramas thought it wasn’t necessary or appropriate to add a kiss scene.
+Ranging from horror to real-life, these kdramas have no kissing scenes.

-Note: I have strayed away from murder psychopath dramas or dramas that are about crime investigation in general, since these dramas usually focus on a purpose rather than a romantic ending.
+Note: I have strayed away from kdramas that focus mostly on crimes since these dramas usually focus on a purpose rather than a romantic ending.

 This is not a comprehensive list.